Serghei Pașcenco

-Serghei Pașcenco (born 18 December 1982) is a Moldovan professional footballer who plays as a goalkeeper for Moldovan National Division club Sheriff Tiraspol and the Moldova national team.
+Serghei Pașcenco (born 18 December 1982) is a Moldovan former professional footballer who played as a goalkeeper, most notably for Moldovan National Division club Sheriff Tiraspol and the Moldova national team.

 Career

 Club

 Pașcenco signed a three-year contract with Alania Vladikavkaz side at the start of 2008 season.

 Pașcenco joined Iranian side Malavan in 2012.

 On 26 June 2014, Pașcenco returned to Sheriff Tiraspol for a third spell at the club, leaving the club at the end of his contract in June 2015.

 On 5 January 2018, Pașcenco returned to Sheriff Tiraspol for the fourth time.
+On 13 June 2024, Sheriff Tiraspol announced that Pașcenco would retire at the end June 2024 when his playing contract with the club expires, and would take up the role of Sports Director with the club.

 International

 Pașcenco received his first call-up to Moldova in 2003.